RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ### **Impact**
 This project contributes to the study of **multi-robot collaboration**, enhancing skills in **ROS 2, motion planning, SLAM, and perception**.
 The work has practical applications in **smart warehouses, logistics, and industrial automation**.

-By developing this project, we aim to create a **reproducible framework** for future multi-robot systems and inspire further research in **collaborative robotics**.
+We aim to create a **reproducible framework** for future multi-robot systems.

 ---